DannyFestor/dotfiles/cli-tools.md

 - fastfetch - a fast system information tool
 - gemini-cli - a command line client for Google Gemini LLM
 - jpegoptim - a utility to optimize/compress JPEG files
+  - usage: `jpegoptim --strip-all image.jpg` to remove all metadata from an image, `jpegoptim --max=80 image.jpg` to compress image to max 80% quality
 - optipng - a PNG optimizer that recompresses image files to a smaller size, without losing any information
+  - usage: `optipng -o7 image.png` to optimize PNG image, `optipng -strip all image.png` to remove all metadata from an image
 - mise - a tool to manage multiple installations of programming languages and tools
 - openapi-generator - a tool that can generate API client libraries, server stubs, documentation and configuration automatically given an OpenAPI Spec
 - redocly-cli - a CLI tool for OpenAPI/Swagger definitions
 - starship - a minimal, blazing-fast, and infinitely customizable prompt for any shell
-- diff-so-fancy - a tool that makes git diffs human-readable
+- diff-so-fancy - a tool that makes git diffs human-readable | usage: `git diff --color | diff-so-fancy`
 - exiftool - a platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files
+  - use `exiftool -all= image.jpg` to remove all metadata from an image
 - ranger - a console file manager with VI key bindings
 - superfile (`$ spf`)- a simple and fast file manager for the terminal
 - scc - a very fast and accurate code counter